SpeysideHEP/spey/docs/new_plugin.rst

 where

-* ``stat_model_list`` is a list of statistical model s you would like to register.
+* ``stat_model_list`` is a list of statistical models you would like to register.
-* ``my_stat_model`` is the short name for statistical model.
-This should be the same as ``name`` attribute of the class.
+* ``my_stat_model`` is the short name for a statistical model.
+This should be the same as the ``name`` attribute of the class.
 Spey will identify the backend with this name.
 * ``my_subfolder.mystat_model`` is the path to your statistical model class, `MyStatisticalModel`_.

-Note that ``stat_model_list`` can include as many implementation as desired.
-After this step is complete all one needs to do is ``pip install -e .`` and :func:`~spey.AvailableBackends` function will include ``mystat_model`` as well.
+Note that ``stat_model_list`` can include as many implementations as desired.
+After this step is complete, all one needs to do is ``pip install -e .`` and :func:`~spey.AvailableBackends` function will include ``mystat_model`` as well.

 Citing Plug-ins
 ---------------

-Since plug-ins can be built by other users, they are given a metadata accessor to extract proper information to cite them. :func:`~spey.get_backend_metadata` function allow user to extract name, author, version, DOI and arXiv number to be used in academic publications.
+Since other users can build plug-ins, they are given a metadata accessor to extract proper information to cite them. :func:`~spey.get_backend_metadata` function allows the user to extract name, author, version, DOI and arXiv number to be used in academic publications.
 This information can be accessed as follows

 .. code-block:: python3